braze-inc/braze-docs/_docs/_user_guide/onboarding_with_braze/data_points.md

 #### CSV

-custom attributes uploaded via csv count towards your data points, however csv imports for segmentation purposes (imports made with `external_id` as the only field) will not consume data points.
+Custom attributes uploaded via CSV count towards your data points, however csv imports for segmentation purposes (imports made with `external_id` as the only field) will not consume data points.

 #### Arrays

-an array (or string) is an ordered collection of items stored within a custom attribute. in terms of consumption, it costs one data point per api call it takes to update the array.
+An array (or string) is an ordered collection of items stored within a custom attribute.
+In terms of consumption, it costs one data point per API call it takes to update the array.

 That means if you set the whole array at once, it counts as one data point.
 However if you add values to the array incrementally, it counts as one data point per value.